 $WSGBto a different data provider.

-The actual snapshot block is called the Voting Power Block and it is randomly chosen from the last blocks of the previous epoch (last 50% on Flare, last 25% on Songbird).
-It only roughly corresponds to the last 50% or 25% of the time because block production times are not constant.
+- The actual snapshot block is called the vote-power block, and it is randomly chosen from the last blocks of the previous epoch.
+On Flare, the vote-power block is randomly chosen from roughly the last 50% of the blocks, and on Songbird, it is randomly chosen from roughly the last 25%.
+The random selection only roughly corresponds to the last 50% or 25% of the time because block production times are not constant.

 The first reward epoch on Songbird started on Saturday, 18 September 2021 08:41:39 (GMT), 1631954499 in Unix time and repeats every 7 days.
 Therefore, all Songbird reward epochs start on Saturday morning (GMT).